brentd09/AZ040Labs/PowerShell-Lab-09.md

    ```
 > This will take some time to complete and update the Azure virtual machine
 5. Switch to the Azure portal and refresh the Disks page.
-You should be able to notice a new disk called disk1 in the Data disks section.
+You should be able to notice a new disk called disk1 in the Data Disks section.

 ## You have successfully completed this Lab